 The City Council finds and determines that there is an immediate threat to the public health, safety, or welfare, and that new and expanded service station uses within the City, under the City's current regulations, constitutes a threat to the public health, safety or welfare.
 As described in Section 1, the staff report accompanying this Interim Urgency Ordinance, and other evidence in the record, such continued service station development in the City could threaten the health, safety and welfare of the community through negative impacts that include, but are not limited to, public safety, contaminant exposure, and police protection services.
-To preserve the public health, safety, and welfare, the City Council finds that it is necessary that this Interim Urgency Ordinance to extend the current moratorium on service stations take effect immediately pursuant to Government Code Sections 65858, 36934, and 36937 to prevent such harm.
+To preserve the public health, safety, and welfare, the City Council finds that it is necessary that this Interim Urgency Ordinance take effect immediately pursuant to Government Code Sections 65858, 36934, and 36937 to prevent such harm.

 SECTION 4.
-Moratorium Extended.
+Moratorium Established.

-A. Based on the facts and findings set forth in Sections 1 through 3 of this Interim Urgency Ordinance, and notwithstanding any other ordinance or provision of the Rancho Cucamonga Municipal Code, the City Council hereby extends through and including April 20, 2022, the existing moratorium on the approval of applications for the development of new service station uses or the expansion of existing service station uses, adopted pursuant to Interim Urgency Ordinance No. 980 (the "Moratorium").
+A. Based on the facts and findings set forth in Sections 1 through 3 of this Interim Urgency Ordinance, and notwithstanding any other ordinance or provision of the Rancho Cucamonga Municipal Code, the City Council hereby establishes a moratorium on the approval of applications for the development of new service station uses or the expansion of existing service station uses.

-B. No application for a building permit or any other entitlement, including a design review or conditional use permit, authorizing construction of a new service station use or the expansion of an existing service station use, including the expansion of accessory uses on the same site, shall be approved during the term of the Moratorium.
+B. No application for a building permit or any other entitlement, including a design review or conditional use permit, authorizing construction of a new service station use or the expansion of an existing service station use, including the expansion of accessory uses on the same site, shall be approved during the term of the moratorium established herein.

-C. Notwithstanding the foregoing, the Moratorium shall not apply to the following:
+C. Notwithstanding the foregoing, the moratorium established by this Interim Urgency Ordinance shall not apply to the following:

-(1) The improvement, renovation, or demolition of an existing service station, provided that such development otherwise conforms to applicable law, does not result in an increase to the number of gas pumping facilities, does not add any new accessory uses on site, and does not require a discretionary entitlement to perform such improvement, renovation, or demolition; or months of the Moratorium's initial effective date of April 21, 2021.
-The Moratorium shall thereafter apply to these applications if a building permit has not been issued within that six-month period.
+(1) The improvement, renovation, or demolition of an existing service station, provided that such development otherwise conforms to applicable law, does not result in an increase to the number of gas pumping facilities, does not add any new accessory uses on site, and does not require a discretionary entitlement to perform such improvement, renovation, or demolition; or

-(2) An application for a service station that has been deemed complete or received all discretionary entitlements as of the moratorium's effective date, provided that the City has issued a building permit for construction or redevelopment of the proposed service station within six
+(2) An application for a service station that has been deemed complete or received all discretionary entitlements as of the moratorium's effective date, provided that the City has issued a building permit for construction or redevelopment of the proposed service station within six months of the moratorium's effective date.
+The moratorium shall thereafter apply to these applications if a building permit has not been issued within that six-month period.